 The Audit Committee carries out its role based on the scope of duties provided in the Audit Committee Charter.
-During the year 2018, the audit committee held one joint meeting between the audit committee and the external auditors without the attendance of executives and four meetings of the audit committee were held between October 2017 and September 2018.
+During the year 2019, the audit committee held one joint meeting between the audit committee and the external auditors without the attendance of executives and four meetings of the audit committee were held between October 2018 and September 2019.
 The meetings were convened together with the executives, external auditor, internal auditor and related parties in order to exchange opinions and share knowledge.
 The Audit Committee has reported to the Board of Directors quarterly with the following significant actions:

-- Review of the quarterly financial statements, the statement of financial position and income statement for the year ended September 30, 2018 of the Company and its Subsidiary.
-Attend meetings with the executives and auditors to consider the financial report and to use the accounting policies to ensure that the financial statements are correctly prepared based on the financial reporting standards and the data is disclosed correctly, completely and reliably. - Review and consider any related party transactions and transactions that may give rise to a conflict of interests, to ensure that such transactions are in the normal course of business, at arm's length, suitable to the business operations and the have been disclosed correctly and completely. - Supervision of the internal control systems and internal audit department and approval of the yearly internal audit plan.
-Supervise, provide work guidelines and follow-up on audit reports.
-Ensure that the internal control system is effective and efficient. - Joint review with executive management to ensure that the company complies with the law of the Securities and Exchange Commission of Thailand, requirements of the Stock Exchange and to company law.

-Selection and appointment of the external auditors and review of the auditor's fee to be recommended to the Board of Directors for approval by the shareholders.
+- Review of the quarterly financial statements, the statement of financial position and income statement for the year ended September 30, 2019 of the Company and its Subsidiary.
+Attend meetings with the executives and auditors to consider the financial report and to use the accounting policies to ensure that the financial statements are correctly prepared based on the financial reporting standards and the data is disclosed correctly, completely and reliably. - Review and consider any related party transactions and transactions that may give rise to a conflict of interests, to ensure that such transactions are in the normal course of business, at arm's length, suitable to the business operations and have been disclosed correctly and completely. - Supervision of internal control system and internal audit.
+Committee of this section supervised to implement a good internal control system, considered a yearly internal audit plan, provided the best practice and followed up to adjust deficiencies in order to ensure system work effectively and efficiently. - Joint review with executive management to ensure that the company complies with the law of the Securities and Exchange Commission of Thailand, requirements of the Stock Exchange and to company law. - Selection and appointment of the external auditors and review of the auditor's fee to be recommended to the Board of Directors for approval by the shareholders.
 The audit committee considers the work result, independence, knowledge and experiences of the auditors to set proper compensation.